ShadowTheHedgehogHacking/2P-ShdTH/code/README.md

 4. Use MCM (below) if needing to customize embedded codes.

 ### Customizing DOL Injected Codes / Patching a fresh .dol
-This should not be necessary as we ship a patched 'main.dol' in the repo.
-However, this is how we would create the 'main.dol' from scratch.
+We ship a patched 'main.dol' in the releases.
+However, it is not included in the repo itself.
+This is how we would create the 'main.dol' from scratch.
 ```
 1. Download MCM (Melee Code Manager) if you haven't: https://github.com/DRGN-DRC/Melee-Code-Manager/releases
 2. You will need to overwrite configurations to make it work with Shadow.
 After extracting v4.4.1 or newer: